 One way project managers can build a decision-making framework is by using a chart where each team member is given a specific role for the assignment.

-How a competent project manager manages problems with resources: The art of managing resources or supplies and demand is a skill that only the best project managers possess.
+The art of managing resources or supply and demand is a skill that only the best project managers possess.
 For project managers to quickly make choices, re-allocate tools, and eventually decrease schedule fat, they need a project management system that offers resource transparency and visibility tools.

 How else do excellent project managers handle the conflicting demands placed on team members?
 Persuading management that dropping an important team member may cause the project to be put off.